ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-clean-a-deskmat.md

 ## 1: Introduction

-- This is a simple guide of how to clean a deskmat.
+- A guide of how to clean a deskmat.

 ## 2: Instructions

-1. Put deskmat in bathtub.
+- Put deskmat in bathtub.
-   1. Grippy side on the bottom.
+   - Grippy side on the bottom.
-2. Pour some water on the deskmat.
+- Pour some water on the deskmat.
-   1. Have the deskmat semi-submerged.
+   - Have the deskmat semi-submerged.
-3. Put detergent on the top of the deskmat.
+- Put detergent on the top of the deskmat.
-4. Use a soft sponge on the deskmat.
+- Use a soft sponge on the deskmat.
-   1. Use a circular motion.
+  - Use a circular motion.
-   2. Get all sections.
-5. Wash away with water.
+- Wash away with water.
-6. Dry with towel.
+- Dry with towel.
-7. Done!
+- Done!

 ## 3: Conclusion